aplteam/Tatin/docs/TatinForContributors.md

 A> ### Execute the client test suite multiple times in parallel A>
-A> You might come up with the idea to start the client part of the tests multiple times in parallel in order to put some pressure on the Tatin Server.
+A> You might come up with the idea to start the client part of the tests multiple times in parallel to put some pressure on the Tatin Server.
 A>
 A> In general this is a good idea, but the client test suite is not suitable for this.
 For example, the tests that belong to the "Cache" group _must_ be executed one after the other, they rely on each other.
-Generally this should be avoided, but here for technical reasons it's a must.
+Generally, this should be avoided, but here for technical reasons, it's a must.
 Running this group in parallel contradicts this, and is bound to fail.

 #### Executing only particular tests